utdata/icj-class/bootstrap/bootstrap-class-01.md

 1. Open `src/html/index.html` and take a look at it.

 There are several things going on here with this file beyond the base HTML.
-In the `<head>` we are pulling in css files that will be generated through Sass, including for the Bootstrap framework.
-At the bottom we are pulling in the JavaScript files that we need for Bootstrap, which will also be copied there by our server.
+In the `<head>` we are pulling in css file that will be generated through Sass, including for the Bootstrap framework.
+At the bottom we are pulling in the JavaScript file that we need for Bootstrap, which will also be copied there by our development environment.

 #### Inspect the scss file

 1. Open the `src/scss/styles.scss` file

-You'll see the `@import` here that pulls in all the Bootstrap css from our `node_modules` folder that we downloaded when we ran `npm install`.
+You'll see an `@import` here that pulls in all the Bootstrap css from our `node_modules` folder that we downloaded when we ran `npm install`.
 You don't see the result yet on our index page, but you will soon.
+There are also some comments to guide you.

 ### Inspect the configuration files